How to read a poem. A lot of books want to teach you just that. How is Tania Runyan’s different?

 About the Author

-Tania Runyan is an editor for Every Day Poems and the author of four books of poetry, including A Thousand Vessels and Simple Weight.
+Tania Runyan has served as an editor for Every Day Poems and is the author of four books of poetry, including A Thousand Vessels and Simple Weight.
 Her poems have appeared in many publications, including Poetry, Atlanta Review, Nimrod, and Southern Poetry Review.
 She received an NEA Literature fellowship in 2011.

 Photo by Rocpoc, Creative Commons, via Flickr.